top of page

 Don't slander anyone, and don't write about events without offering a thoughtful and personal perspective.

-SUBMIT A CLOSE READING
+SUBMIT A CLOSE READING OF ONE PIECE OF ARTWORK

-TO THE ART SHOWCASE
+FOR THE ART SHOWCASE

 We hate that we have to say this, but all work needs to be written by humans.
 No AI or any other form of plagiarism or sneaky cobbling together of work that's not 100% yours.
 We don't like those kinds of shenanigans.
 All work will be ran through a paid AI and plagiarism checker and discarded if found to be not your own.